biobanking/QHIO/example.md

 The result of all this work is a data set describing the locations of hot spots within the image.
 These are polygons within the image’s coordinate system that indicate the boundaries of the hot spots.

 Once hot spots have been found, we can (carefully) connect the data back to the patient.

+## Future Work

+- improve the specification of settings
+- provide details for image annotations
+- define specific ontology classes for the various data transformations